-It’s important to rotate your tires according to the correct tire rotation pattern.
+It’s important to rotate your tires according to the correct tire-rotation pattern.
+Doing so will prolong the life of your tires and will reduce the risk of sudden tire failure.
 Front tires encounter different tasks than the rear tires.
-And a front-wheel-drive vehicle’s tires perform different tasks than those on a rear-wheel-drive vehicle.
-Your Owner’s Manual specifies which rotation pattern is right for your vehicle.
+And a front-wheel-drive car’s tires perform different tasks than those on a rear-wheel-drive car.
+See the Maintenance Schedule section in your Owner’s Manual for additional information about your specific vehicle.

 Pattern for front-wheel drive with same size front and rear nondirectional tires.